 farmers for defense in this tariff war.
 The United States exports $21 billion in agricultural goods to China.
 And in striking back against Trump’s metals tariffs, China has targeted US farm products like soybeans, pork, nuts, and tobacco for retribution.

-In a story I wrote a few days ago, I showed that fallout from the hostilities will like hurt the Republican Party in the heartland, where Trump enjoyed strong support in the 2016 election.
+In a story I wrote a few days ago, I showed that fallout from the hostilities will likely hurt the Republican Party in the heartland, where Trump enjoyed strong support in the 2016 election.
 A squeeze by China will also cause pain among Trump supporters on the coasts.

 Take California.
 Two-thirds of California’s $5 billion almond crop go to foreign markets, and China is the second-leading destination after Spain.
 More than half of the state’s $2.1 billion pistachio harvest is exported.
 China announced a 15 percent tariff on both nut crops last week, along with a range of other products it imports from the Golden State: wine, walnuts, table grapes, and raisins.